 Let’s simplify the process of buying life insurance and get the best life insurance rates possible.
-Ultimately you are going to buy an insurance policy from an insurance company with an insurance agent, but there are different types of insurance companies with different types of agents representing them.
+Ultimately you are going to buy a policy from an insurance company with an agent, but there are different types of insurance companies with different types of agents representing them.
 Let’s look at the differences between captive and independent insurance agents.

 You Need Life Insurance.
 Where Do You Turn?

 There are a variety of ways to get a life insurance policy these days.
 You can turn to your local community.
 Maybe someone you know sells insurance of all kinds — life, health, auto, home and so on.
 You could just pick up the phone and talk to them about it — or set up an appointment and walk into their office for a face-to-face conversation.
-And even if you don’t know them personally, they’re local.
+Even if you don’t know them personally, they’re local.
 That seems like an attractive option to many people, but is it the best option for you?
 Sometimes, yes.
-Sometimes, not so much.
+Other times, not so much.

 Another way to purchase a life insurance policy is to go online.
-But that will likely provide more answers than you are willing to deal with right now.
+But that will likely provide more answers than you may be willing to deal with.
 Do you simply type “life insurance” into a Google search and hope for the best in picking from the 245 million results?
 Be serious, right?
 Even if you do find a result that seems like it might be worth looking into further, you will then need to do your research if you are going to get the best coverage at the best price.
 A lot of research.
 And that research means more time out of your day.

 However you choose to look for a life insurance policy, you will need to speak with an agent to help you through the process.
 There are two types of agents: captive and independent.